-New data suggests on-demand transit is essential for equity• 4 min read
+New data suggests on-demand transit can be a key tool for advancing equity• 4 min read

 Los Angeles, Arlington, and Jersey City prove that thoughtful integration of on-demand public transit can help cities foster equal opportunity for all.

-There’s no question that low-income individuals rely more heavily on public transportation than their wealthier counterparts.
-According to the American Public Transportation Association (APTA), nearly 70% of all Americans who depend on the bus make less than $50K per year.
-Numerous transit agencies and cities across the country have turned to on-demand microtransit over the last couple of years to improve public transportation options for low-income residents, who too often can’t afford to own a car and have been systemically underserved by traditional transit networks.
+Numerous transit agencies and cities across the country have turned to on-demand microtransit over the last couple of years to improve public transportation options, in particular for residents who can’t afford to own a car and who have been systemically underserved by traditional transit networks.

 “…dynamic, on-demand public transit has proven to be a mobility lifeline for those in low-income areas during this crisis.”